Research and Sponsored Programs

 - Strong leadership, facilitation, presentation, and planning skills.
 Works independently and as a team member; exercises logic, discretion, professionalism, and good judgement.

-- Ability to work effectively and with flexibility in the face of shifting deadlines
+- Ability to work effectively and with flexibility in the face of shifting deadlines and priorities.

 - Flexibility for occasional overnight travel for professional development/conferences.

 - Willingness to learn and pursue university-funded training on federal and private grants, grant policies, and pre-award grant administration, and to learn university information systems and tools.

 This is not an exhaustive list of all responsibilities, duties and/or skills required for this position.
 The University reserves the right to amend and change responsibilities to meet organizational needs.
 The candidate must be a resident of Florida at the time of hire.
 Relocation costs will be considered.